Eurovision 2025: Politics, Scandals and Front-runners | LatestLY

 Those spectators lining the streets were holding the usual flags of the participating nations, as well as LGBTQ+ pride flags.
 But there were also Palestinian flags and signs accusing Eurovision of complicity in genocide.

-Such expressions of protest have been sparked by Israel's participation in the song contest.
+Such expressions of protest were sparked by Israel's participation in the song contest.
 Israeli artist Yuval Raphael was booed in front of Basel city hall, and there were threatening gestures and attempts to halt the streetcar she was on, but no serious incidents.

-There have been only a few hundred protesters, in contrast to last year's Eurovision in Malmö, Sweden, where thousands marched through the city center for several days.
-Israel's representative at the time, Eden Golan, felt the wrath of other Eurovision participants.
+Only a few hundred protesters have taken to the streets, in contrast to last year's Eurovision in Malmo, Sweden where thousands marched through the city center for several days.
+Israel's representative at the time, Eden Golan, also felt the wrath of other Eurovision participants.

-To prevent a repeat of similar incidents this year, the Eurovision organizer, the European Broadcasting Union (EBU), has required artists, members of official delegations and journalists to sign a code of conduct to ensure respectful interaction.
+To prevent a repeat of similar incidents this year, Eurovision organizer, the EBU, required artists, members of official delegations and journalists to sign a code of conduct to ensure respectful interaction.
 One of the central points of this code is the prohibition of any political statements.

 "The European Song Contest respects freedom of expression as a fundamental right.
 The participants retain their right to freedom of expression outside the competition," the document states.

-Israel's military operation in Gaza in response to the Hamas attacks was what triggered protests at the 2024 Eurovision in Malmö.
-This year, Spanish broadcaster RTVE called for a debate for the first time on the participation of Israeli broadcaster KAN in the competition [according to official Eurovision Song Contest rules, individual broadcasters take part in the event, rather than the countries where they are located].
+Israel's military operation of Gaza in response to the Hamas attacks was what triggered protests at the 2024 Eurovision in Malmo.
+This year, Spanish broadcaster RTVE called for a debate for the first time on the participation of Israeli broadcaster KAN in the competition.
+According to official Eurovision Song Contest rules, individual broadcasters take part in the event, rather than the countries where they are located.

+The demand to exclude Israel was later joined by last year's Eurovision winner, Switzerland's Nemo.

 In response, Eurovision director Martin Green reiterated his support for the Israeli broadcaster and emphasized that it was not the EBU's job to compare conflicts.
-The EBU had justified excluding of the Russian First Channel and the Rossiya channel from the Eurovision Song Contest due to non-compliance with the principles of public broadcasters.
+The EBU had justified the exclusion of Russia's Channel One TV broadcaster and the Rossiya channel from the Eurovision Song Contest due to noncompliance with the principles of public broadcasters.

 Scandals and front-runners

-Compared with that debate, the indignation of Italian senate vice president Gian Marco Centinaio from right-wing populist party Lega over Estonian rapper Tommy Cash is no more than a storm in a teacup.
+Compared with that debate, the indignation of Gian Marco Centinaio from Italy's right-wing populist League party over Estonian rapper Tommy Cash is no more than a storm in a teacup.

-In his song "Espresso Macchiato," Cash makes fun of common Italian clichés and Italians.
-"I work around the clock, so I sweat like a mafioso" was a line that particularly upset Centinaio, and he demanded the Estonian be excluded from the competition.
-But Estonia is unlikely to face sanctions.
+In his song "Espresso Macchiato," Cash makes fun of common Italian cliches and Italians.
+"I work around the clock, so I sweat like a mafioso" was a line that particularly upset Centinaio, and he demanded that the Estonian be excluded from the competition.
+However, Estonia is unlikely to face sanctions.

 Finnish trio KAJ, performing for Sweden, are also taking aim at a national idiosyncrasy: In the song "Bara Bada Bastu," they poke fun at the Finns' love of saunas.
 So far, this folk-pop composition, leaning more towards the folk end of the spectrum, is the bookies' absolute favorite.
 It could just be Sweden's eighth win in this competition, which would be a record.

-Erika Vikman, also from Finland, sings the bombastic "Ich komme," German for "I'm coming," which is a pretty clear allusion to the sexual climax.
-According to reports, the Eurovision organizers asked her to make the staging, her costume and the choreography a little less sexually suggestive.
+Erika Vikman, also from Finland, sings the bombastic "Ich komme," German for "I'm coming," which is an allusion to the sexual climax.
+According to reports, Eurovision organizers have asked her to make the staging, her costume and the choreography a little less sexually suggestive.
 Will she tone it down?

-Twenty-four-year-old Miriana Conte from Malta, on the other hand, had to change the title of her R&B-style song: The original title, "Kant," which means "singing" in Maltese, is a vulgar term for the female sexual organ in English — albeit spelled differently.
+Twenty-four-year-old Miriana Conte from Malta, on the other hand, was forced to change the title of her R&B-style song.
+The original title, "Kant," which means "singing" in Maltese, is a vulgar term for the female sexual organ in English — albeit spelled differently.
 The British broadcaster BBC complained that "Serving Kant" was in bad taste for a family show.
 And so the song is now only called "Serving," with the word "Kant" no longer appearing.

-The bookmakers' odds have Miriana Conte, Erika Vikman and Tommy Cash maintaining their places among the top 10 favorites one week before the Eurovision final.
-But they give the best chances of success to the ballads "Maman" by French singer Louane and "New Day Will Rise" by Israeli singer Yuval Raphael, as well as the pop aria "Wasted Love," performed by the countertenor JJ, representing Austria.
+The bookmakers' odds have Conte, Vikman and Cash maintaining their places among the top 10 favorites ahead of the Eurovision final.
+But they give the best chances of success to the ballads "Maman" by French singer Louane and "New Day Will Rise" by Israel's Raphael, as well as the pop aria "Wasted Love," performed by the countertenor JJ, representing Austria.

 Eurovision trends in Basel

-Note: This article was originally written in German.
-It was updated on May 16 to reflect the results going into the final.